 Article by Mike Milstein.

-Note: This article, which was published in The Leader, Nelson, NZ, summarizes an interview aired on Nelson’s Fresh FM that was conducted by Annie Henry for the Conscious Ageing Network (CAN) and sponsored by Age Concern, Nelson.
-If you want to share your thoughts with CAN or wish to know when interviews will be aired, send an email to firstname.lastname@example.org .
+Note: This article was published in The Leader, Nelson, NZ.
+It was written on behalf of the Conscious Ageing Network (CAN), which is sponsored by Age Concern, Nelson.
+If you want to share your thoughts with CAN or wish to know when interviews will be aired, send an email to firstname.lastname@example.org.